Parfy/colab-music-feature-extraction/README.md

 ## Getting Started

-Start with the colab file.
+Start with the Jupyter Notebook.
 I connected to a hosted runtime which makes setting up your environment easier, but adds a couple of steps to move local files up onto the hosted machine and get the output back off again - these steps are already included.

 Choose a music track that you have the .mp3 or .wav file for.
 I used pop/dance tracks - you'll want to try a track that has a decent bpm and vocals because my analysis focussed on these aspects.